AmitJangra16/JLR/README.md

 # JLR
-This is project to learn GIT
+This is project to learn GIT and DevOps